sansin5982/Genome-wide-Association-Study-protocol/GWAS-protocol.md

-A genome-wide association study (GWAS) is a type of study that uses genomic data to identify genetic variations that are associated with a particular trait or disease (Marees et al, 2018).
-It involves genotyping a large number of single nucleotide polymorphisms (SNPs) across the entire genome of many individuals and comparing the frequency of these SNPs in individuals with the trait or disease of interest compared to those without the trait or disease.
+A genome-wide association study (GWAS) is a type of study that uses genomic data to identify genetic variations that are associated with a particular trait or disease (Marees et al, 2018).The National Institute of Health (NIH) defines GWAS as a study of common genetic variations across the entire genome designed to identify genetic associations with observable traits.
+A GWAS uses high-throughput genotyping technology.
+It examines thousands of polymorphisms to relate them to a clinical condition or measurable trait.It is a hypothesis-free approach to scan markers across the whole genome.

+It involves genotyping a large number of single nucleotide polymorphisms (SNPs) across the entire genome of many individuals and comparing the frequency of these SNPs in individuals with the trait or disease of interest compared to those without the trait or disease.A traditional **case-control study design** is the most common approach in GWASs.
 The goal of a GWAS is to identify specific genetic loci that are associated with the trait or disease, which can provide insight into the underlying biological mechanisms and potentially lead to the development of new diagnostic tools and treatments.

+The human genome contains around 19,881 genes83, 84.
+These genes are discrete segments of deoxyribonucleic acid (DNA) that convey information to protein via ribonucleic acid (RNA).
+Genetic variation refers to DNA sequence polymorphism83.
+An allele is one of the several forms of a DNA segment (e.g. a gene or locus).
+There are many forms and levels of genetic variations83.
+The most common genetic variation that has been examined in this study is called a SNP.
+For example, the same nucleotide position may be occupied by a guanine (G) in one individual and a cytosine (C) in another.
+An allele, which occurs less frequent in a population is called a minor allele.
+In the example given below, C is the minor allele, and polymorphism will be represented as G&gt;C polymorphism.
+*S**u**b**j**e**c**t*1 : *A**C**T**G**A**C**T**C**A**T*

+*S**u**b**j**e**c**t*2 : *A**C**T**C**A**C**T**C**A**T*

+In this instance, the two nucleotides represent two different alleles.

+Subject 1 = GG (wild-type), both chromosomes have G allele and G allele is commonly present in the population *A**C**T**G**A**C**T**C**A**T* *A**C**T**G**A**C**T**C**A**T*
+Subject 2 = GC (heterozygote), one chromosome has G allele and another chromosome has C allele.
+ACTGACTCAT ACTCACTCAT Subject 3 = CC (homozygous variant), both chromosomes have C alleles, and C allele is less frequently present in the population.
+ACTCACTCAT ACTCACTCAT The wild-type genotype is the referent group in a statistical analysis.
+The other two genotypes may be included in the analysis as they are (gene dosage analysis) or may be pooled depending on the genetic model.

 GWAS has been used to identify genetic risk factors for a wide range of complex diseases and traits, including cardiovascular disease, type 2